hoangtuanvu/conformer_ocr/README.md

 Transformer OCR is a Optical Character Recognition tookit built for researchers working on both OCR for both Vietnamese and English.
 This project only focused on variants of vanilla Transformer and Feature Extraction (CNN-based approach).

+This is also the first repo to utilize ConformerNet (https://arxiv.org/abs/2005.08100) for OCR.

 ## Key Features

 ## Install dependencies